uk-gov-mirror/nhsdigital.dos-integration/README.md

 - A VPN Client (OpenVPN or Tunnelblick are 2 NHS Digital suggested options)
 - Git
-- Python (The project currently runs on 3.12)
+- Python (The project currently runs on Python 3.14)
 - AWS CLI
 - Docker/Podman